-Come visit Kimberly Tamkun and her black-footed ferret, Mr. Brightside, as well as Prairie Wildlife Research before their presentation, Masked Bandit of the Short Grass Prairie, at 2:00 p.m.
+Come visit Kimberly Fraser and her black-footed ferret, Joshua before their presentation, Masked Bandit of the Short Grass Prairie, at 2 p.m.

-2:00 p.m. - Masked Bandit of the Short Grass Prairie with Kimberly Tamkun
+2 p.m. – Masked Bandit of the Short Grass Prairie with Kimberly Fraser

 Come explore life on the short grass prairie by learning about a prairie species that is one of the most endangered mammals in North America.
 Thought to be extinct in the late 1970s, the black-footed ferret (BFF) was rediscovered and the species given a second chance.
 BFF recovery efforts continue today to save the ferret with many federal, state, tribal, and NGO partners.
 This is a conservation story you won't want to miss.
 A live black-footed ferret will be there for you to meet!